Nature Park Projects

 Jumping weed control with the BRG Reutte

-Bundesrealgymnasium Reutte in the service of nature protection - containment of the knapweed
+Bundesrealgymnasium Reutte in the Service of Nature Conservation - Containing the Himalayan Horseweed

-In 2019, just over 100 students from classes 3a, 3b, 3c, 4a, 4b and 4c of the Bundesrealgymnasium Reutte with their teachers as well as volunteers and employees of the association Naturpark Tiroler Lech were once again active in keeping the glandular touch-me-not in check.
+In 2019, just over 100 students from classes 3a, 3b, 3c, 4a, 4b and 4c of the Bundesrealgymnasium Reutte with their teachers as well as volunteers and employees of the association Naturpark Tiroler Lech were once again active in keeping the balsam in check.

 learn more